 6. What standard of responsibility is used in a conduct hearing? - The University utilizes the "preponderance of the evidence" standard of responsibility in conduct proceedings.
 The hearing authority will determine, based on the information presented, whether it is more likely than not that a violation of the Student Code of Conduct occurred.
 This standard is utilized because it balances the rights of an individual student with the rights of a community of scholars.

-7. What is a "Conduct Officer"? - A Conduct Officer is a University official authorized by the Vice President for Student Affairs to hear information, present information and/or impose sanctions and provisions upon students or student organizations who are found to have violated the Student Code of Conduct.
+7. What is a "Conduct Officer"? - A Conduct Officer is a University official authorized by the Vice Provost for Student Formation & Campus Life to hear information, present information and/or impose sanctions and provisions upon students or student organizations who are found to have violated the Student Code of Conduct.

 9. For how long does the University report my disciplinary record to others? - In general, student conduct records are maintained by the Office of Student Conduct for seven (7) years from the date of graduation to ensure compliance with federal laws and regulations.
 Information from these records will be shared, upon request, with others who have a need to know, in a manner consistent with the Family Educational Rights & Privacy Act ("FERPA") for one year after graduation.
 Thereafter, information from student conduct records will only be released when required by a lawful judicial order or a subpoena from the courts.
 Note that records of students who are suspended or expelled from the University will be permanently maintained in the Office of Student Conduct.
 Information from these records will be shared upon request, with others who have a need to know, in a manner consistent with the Family Educational Rights and Privacy Act.